2025 Annual Report

 CHLI and Partners Host Second Region 9 and Inaugural USAPI Convening in California

 PHI Center for Health Leadership & Impact (CHLI) in partnership with the National Network of Public Health Institutes (NNPHI), hosted the second in-person Region 9 Public Health Infrastructure Grant (PHIG) Hub Convening on September 10–11, 2025, in Sacramento, California.
-As NNPHI’s designated Hub for Region 9, CHLI provides technical assistance to 23 PHIG recipients across California, Arizona, Nevada, Hawai‘i, and the US-Affiliated Pacific Islands (USAPI).
+As NNPHI’s designated Hub for Region 9, CHLI provides technical assistance to 23 PHIG recipients across California, Arizona, Nevada, Hawaii, and the US Affiliated Pacific Islands (USAPI).

-“Getting to hear from other [local health jurisdictions] about what they are doing with funds and how they are approaching processes like succession planning, hiring, and workforce development [was the most useful part of the Region 9 PHIG Hub Convening].”
+Getting to hear from other [local health jurisdictions] about what they are doing with funds and how they are approaching processes like succession planning, hiring, and workforce development [was the most useful part of the Region 9 PHIG Hub Convening].

 Amplifying effective messaging, innovative approaches, and best practices for public health

-#1 event addresses a public health emergency
+#1 event addresses strategic public health messaging

 Learn more about our programs and initiatives